 Additionally, it is also vital for the growth of healthy body tissues, including those of the skin and hair (4).
 Similarly, these greens enhance skin and hair health due to their vitamin C content.
 This vitamin allows your body to build and maintain healthy collagen levels that structure your hair and skin (4).

 These examples of brassica vegetables also promote good skin and hair health due to their iron content.
-Of course, it would help if you had enough iron in your body to prevent anemia, which is commonly linked to hair loss (4).
+Of course, you need to have enough iron in your body to prevent anemia, which is commonly linked to hair loss (4).

 Improving Sleep And Mood